Introduction to the Kerb Dock Project

 Watch a video on how the scheme worked:

-Action Plan for River freight
+Action Plan for River Freight

 Important conclusions from the independent evaluation report carried out by Steer highlighted the lessons learnt and gaps that need to be filled to effectively scale up river freight.